Supernatural (American TV series): Season 11

 In the eleventh season, Sam and Dean deal with the release of Amara / The Darkness.
 When nothing works to get rid of the Darkness, Amara claims that God must appear Himself to see her destroying everything He created and loves.
 Chuck returns and tells Metatron he is God.
 Amara and Chuck reconcile and leave the Earth, but not before Amara tells Dean she is going to give him what he wants most for helping her: a reunion with his mother.

+Robert Singer and Andrew Dabb era

 Season 12

 The twelfth season premiered on October 13, 2016, and concluded on May 18, 2017, consisting of 23 episodes.
+Robert Singer and Andrew Dabb became showrunners after Carver left the writers' room.

 Lucifer makes the President of the United States his human vessel.
 The president gets his assistant Kelly Kline pregnant and Kelly gives birth to the Nephilim, while Crowley sacrifices himself to kill Lucifer.
 Crowley and Castiel die trying to kill Lucifer, while Mary and Lucifer are pulled into the rift created by the Nephilim's birth.
 Sam is shocked to see Jack the Nephilim grown into a teenager.